Purpose of this guidance

 A member of staff who is eligible for redeployment has applied for a vacancy within your service.
 This document provides further guidance on the procedure to be followed in considering this application.

-As part of the University’s Organisational Change Policy, the University is committed to do all it reasonably can to redeploy ‘at risk’ staff and find suitable alternative employment.
+As part of our organisational change policy, we are committed to doing all we reasonably can to redeploy ‘at risk’ staff and find them suitable alternative employment.

-The procedure applies to staff who have been formally confirmed as 'at risk' of redundancy or have been given notice (after the exhaustion of all possible redeployment options within the area of restructure/immediate Department) and with more than 6 months employment service other than those covered by the provisions of Statute 25 (specific academic and senior management staff) for whom the redundancy procedure set out in that Statute must be followed.
+This procedure applies to staff who have been formally confirmed as 'at risk' of redundancy or have been given notice (after the exhaustion of all possible redeployment options within the area of restructure or immediate Department).
+It applies to staff with more than six months' employment service − apart than those covered by the provisions of Statute 25 (specific academic and senior management staff) for whom the redundancy procedure set out in that statute must be followed.
 It also covers other redeployees, for example those on ill-health redeployment.

-Roles will considered to be suitable alternative employment when they are the same grade (or a lower grade if the individual is prepared to accept this) and similar hours to their current role (or fewer hours if the individual is prepared to accept this).
+Roles will be considered suitable alternative employment when they are the same grade (or a lower grade if the individual is prepared to accept this) and similar hours to their current role (or fewer hours if the individual is prepared to accept this).

-Redeployment means that staff will be given preferential consideration for vacancies which they apply for and which are considered to be suitable alternative employment
+Redeployment means that staff will be given preferential consideration for vacancies they apply for which are considered to be suitable alternative employment.

 Staff will be eligible for priority access to redeployment through the redeployment register when they are in the following situations:

-been formally confirmed as "at risk" of redundancy following the completion of consultation
+they have been formally confirmed as 'at risk' of redundancy following the completion of consultation

-been given notice - after the exhaustion of all possible redeployment options within the area of restructure/immediate Department
+they have been given notice − after the exhaustion of all possible redeployment options within the area of restructure or immediate Department

-have 6 months or more employment service, and their fixed-term contract is under notice to end for one of the following redundancy-related reasons:
+they have six months' or more employment service and their fixed-term contract is under notice to end for one of the following redundancy-related reasons:

-Please note - Staff engaged on fixed term contracts covering maternity leave, secondments, sabbaticals and absence are not eligible for redeployment, as these are non-redundancy reasons.
+Please note, staff on fixed term contracts covering maternity leave, secondments, sabbaticals and absence are not eligible for redeployment, as these are non-redundancy reasons.

-When a member of staff is eligible for redeployment , they are automatically entered onto the University’s Redeployment Register which is managed by the Department of Human Resources (HR).
+When a member of staff is eligible for redeployment, they are automatically entered onto our Redeployment Register which is managed by the Department of Human Resources (HR).

-This means that they will automatically be notified by email of any vacancies that arise that are the same grade or one grade lower (full or part time).
+This means they will automatically be notified by email of any vacancies that arise which are the same grade or one grade lower (full or part time).

-If the individual believes any of these notified vacancies to be suitable alternative employment, then they need to apply for the post using a standard application form.
+If the individual believes any of these notified vacancies to be suitable alternative employment, they will need to apply for the post using a standard application form.

-As Recruiting Manager, you will only be able to view applications received from staff eligible for redeployment within the first 7 days.
+As Recruiting Manager, in the first seven days of a role being advertised you will only be able to view applications received from staff eligible for redeployment.